FENTANYL DRUG REHAB

 - Sober Companion

-Cornerstone is a Fentanyl Rehab Scottsdale, AZ that focuses on healing the mind, body, and spirit from addiction We use a unique blend of science and spirituality to bring about long-term positive changes in our clients.
+Cornerstone is a fentanyl drug rehab that focuses on healing the mind, body, and spirit from addiction We use a unique blend of science and spirituality to bring about long-term positive changes in our clients.

 Vice News: Cornerstone’s CEO Estil Wallace discusses battling addiction during a pandemic.